 The types of donors will be discussed in more detail when you come for your transplant assessment.
-Some kidneys may be identified as "exceptional distribution".
+If your transplant kidney is from an ECD or DCD donor, the transplant team will inform you of this when they call you in for the transplant.
+Some kidneys may be identified as 'exceptional distribution'.
 If this is the case, this will be explained to you in detail, and you will need to give your consent to accept that organ.